PatWalters/solubility/README.md

 See the [DeepChem](https://github.com/deepchem/deepchem) site for installation instructions.

 * evaluate_results.py - compares results calculated in solubility_comparison.py and generates a couple of plots.
 Requires matplotlib and and scipy.

+* confidence_interval_vs_correlation.py - generates a plot showing the relationship between correlation, number of datapoints and confidence intervals.
 ```
 pip install matplotlib scipy
 ```